Detention of Mohammed Zaher Ibrahim: Arrest and detention

-According to family, Ibrahim was arrested on 16 February 2025 at the age of 15 from their family home in al-Mazraa ash-Sharqiya, a Palestinian village north of Ramallah.
-His relatives say that an interrogation video obtained from the Israeli military shows Ibrahim denying allegations of throwing rocks at Israeli vehicles.
+According to his family, Ibrahim was arrested on February 16, 2025, at the age of 15 from their family home in al-Mazraa ash-Sharqiya, a Palestinian village north of Ramallah.
+His relatives state that an interrogation video obtained from the Israeli military shows Ibrahim denying allegations of throwing rocks at Israeli vehicles.
+After he was released Ibrahim's lawyer stated that he only confessed to stone throwing after being beaten by IDF soldiers using the butts of their rifles and was threatened with continued beatings if he did not confess.
 Advocacy organizations state that Ibrahim was first held in Megiddo prison and subsequently transferred to Ofer Prison.
-While in detention, Ibrahim lost over 25 pounds and developed scabies.
-As of 24 October 2025, he is "believed to be the only U.S. child currently held in Israeli detention".
-The Israeli lawyer Leah Tsemel commented on the accounts of malnutrition and disease, telling NPR "Even a boy — even a younger boy than this one — is considered a security prisoner, and will be limited and denied of any right, including food, including family visits."

-Mohammed, a citizen of the United States, has been denied the opportunity to visit his parents throughout the eight months of his incarceration.
-If found guilty, he could receive a maximum sentence of 20 years in prison.
-Following the attacks in October, official Palestinian statistics indicate that over 9,000 Palestinian children have been apprehended by Israel in the West Bank.
+As of October 24, 2025, Ibrahim was "believed to be the only U.S. child currently held in Israeli detention".
+Israeli lawyer Leah Tsemel commented on the accounts of malnutrition and disease, telling NPR: "Even a boy — even a younger boy than this one — is considered a security prisoner, and will be limited and denied of any right, including food, including family visits."
+As a U.S. citizen, Ibrahim was denied visitation from his parents throughout his eight-month incarceration.
+If found guilty, he faced a maximum sentence of 20 years in prison.